helal86/ecs-fargate-demo/README.md

 The repository contains terraform code to deploy an ECS cluster running Fargate and runs a demo web application pulled from Docker hub.
+By default this will deploy into US-West-2!